MannLabs/alphatims/README.md

 ### 0.2.8

-  * FIX: ensure stable version for one click GUI.
+  * FIX: Ensure stable version for one click GUI.
   * FIX: Do not require plotting dependancies for CLI export csv selection.
   * FIX: Import of very old diaPASEF samples where the analysis.tdf file still looks like ddaPASEF.
   * FIX: frame pointers of fragment_frame table.